data-govtech/whitespace-lambda-layers/useful-layers/SpaCy as a Lambda Layer.md

-# Create NLTK Lambda Layer
+# Create SpaCy Lambda Layer

-To use NTLK in AWS Lambda function, you can create a lambda layer to include NTLK library and necessary packages.
+To use SpaCy in AWS Lambda function, you can create a lambda layer to include SpaCy library and necessary packages.

-But apart from NTLK library, it is common to download other NLTK supporting packages.
+Apart from SpaCy library, it is common to download other supporting packages.